Modern states /

 The population of Libya is varied, but natives are mainly Arabs and Berbers.
 There is also a significant number of foreign workers.

 Arabic is the language of the nation, but Berber is still a vital language, although spoken by only a minority of ethnic Berbers.

-Fertility of Libya remains high, but population growth is less dramatic than before.
+The fertility of Libya remains high, but population growth is less dramatic than before.

 Libya has a long history, deep into antiquity.
-Libyan history covers the Roman era, the Christian and the Islamic.
+Libyan history covers the Roman era, the Christian, and the Islamic.